-Tables 21-23 present the estimates for the outcomes equations-i.e. verbal and math test scores in 10th grade.
-Table 21 does so for the public-in-primary model, Table 22 for the forprofit-in-primary model, and Table 23 for the nonprofit-in-primary model.
-The results are in line with what we found for the measurement system.
-That is, females perform better than males in verbal exams but not in math exams, and parental and geographic variables are important determinants of academic performance.
-Once again, the factor is a strong determinant of test scores, with its loadings being all positive and statistically different from zero.
+Tables A.7-A.9 in appendix A present the estimates for the outcome equations-i.e. verbal and math scores in 10th grade.
+Table A.7 shows estimates for the public-in-primary model, Table A.8 for the for-profit-in-primary model, and Table A.9 for the nonprofit-in-primary model.
+The results are in line with what I find for the measurement system.
+That is, females perform better than males in verbal exams but not in math, and parental and geographic variables are important determinants of academic performance.
+Once again, the factor determines strongly test scores, with its loadings being all positive and statistically different from zero.